mnmustafa1109/logn/src/content/blog/the-issue-with-dynamically-typed-langugaes.md

 ## The Novice Appeal and Its Consequences

 A language where you don’t need to worry about **types**, **brackets**, or **OOP concepts** is perfect for beginners.
 Or in a use case where you don’t need to make a fully functional software that you need to maintain for the coming decade.
-But after the popularity of **Python** and **JavaScript**, people started to use these languages in all sorts of environments where it doesn’t really make sense.
+But after the popularity of similar languages to **Python** and **JavaScript**, people started to use these languages in all sorts of environments where it doesn’t really make sense.

 **Python** or other such scripting languages are great for: